 For extra smoothness and reduced harmonics, some were equipped with tube-in-tube drive shafts with internal rubber torsional damping, while others featured drive shafts with double Cardan constant-velocity joints to minimize vibration.
 All were fitted with outsize mufflers and resonators for near-silent power delivery.

 Cadillacs came with Delco Pliacell shock absorbers incorporating freon-filled expanding nylon bladders to suppress damper fluid aeration, a technology shared during the decade only by Corvette.
 1966 and later Cadillacs received variable-ratio power steering, endowing them with a quicker steering ratio (16.7:1 overall) than any Muscle Car, even faster than a standard Camaro Z-28 or base Sting Ray.

 All had creature comforts we take for granted today with near universal fitment of air conditioning, power windows and locks, six-way power seats and vanity mirrors.
 Many were equipped with automatic temperature control, tilt and telescoping steering columns, leather upholstery, power vent windows, automatic headlamps and cornering lights.
-With the single exception of the 1965-1968 Mustang 2+2; the Eldorado, Riviera, Thunderbird, and Toronado were the only American cars of the 1960s to offer windows-up flow-through cabin ventilation.
+With the exception of the 1965-1968 Mustang 2+2 and certain models of the Ford LTD, the Eldorado, Riviera, Thunderbird, and Toronado were the only American cars of the 1960s to offer windows-up flow-through ventilation.

 One-upping even the Citroën DS and Mercedes-Benz 600, Lincolns and Thunderbirds featured a Trico Hydro-Wipe hydraulic windshield wiper system that swept the windscreen glass in absolute silence powered by high-pressure fluid via their power steering pumps.